 How to deal with the huge file size of WordPress backups?

 The huge size of WordPress backup files can create some understandable issues with storage.
 Sometimes this may be caused by certain plugins that create large volumes of data.
-For example, anti spam or statistics plugins may generate huge volumes of data, but they may not be essential for your site.
+For example, anti-spam or statistics plugins may generate huge volumes of data, but they may not be essential for your site.
 You can exclude these files when you specify the files for backup.
 Outdated image files might also be contributing to the large size of your backup file.
 You can spot them and delete to reduce the size of the file.

 Automatic vs. Manual backup

 Managing WordPress backups manually is a lot of work when you are managing a business website or a WooCommerce store.
 There are possibilities of human errors as well.
 Ensuring periodic, automatic backups using plugins would be the best strategy in such a scenario.
 You can focus your time and effort on more urgent aspects like customer experience or order fulfillment.
-However, WordPress advises to keep a manual backup occasionally to ensure everything is going alright.
-Because, sometimes issues with one file can affect the whole automatic backup process.
+However, WordPress advises keeping a manual backup occasionally to ensure everything is going alright.
+Because sometimes issues with one file can affect the whole automatic backup process.

 WordPress Backup Plugins

 There is a possibility that your hosting service is offering you options to backup your site.
 But, they may not be as reassuring as you store your own backups.
 Some may not keep it for long, and certain other may charge you when you try to restore.
 There are a lot of plugins in the WordPress plugin directory that would help you with periodic backup creation.
 Let’s look into some of these options: